 The time has come, manufacturers of tobacco products moving cargo in EU member states are required to have traceability systems in place as of May 20, 2019

-With the globalization, supply chains have become very complex which is required to satisfy the growing demand of end users as well as to optimize the profitability of companies.
-Products can begin their life in one part of the world, travel miles to take shape in another before getting sold in another continent to the end user.
-The significant cross border trade of tobacco and related products is supported by the several actors involved in the complex processes of supply chain, logistics and distribution.
-The global nature of tobacco supply chains also makes them more vulnerable to several criminal activities for e.g. thefts, illicit trade etc. Criminals involved in such activities can infiltrate the weakest point in the supply chain and try to replace legitimate ingredients or finished products with fakes and forges, at the expense of consumers, suppliers and manufacturers.
+With globalization, supply chains have become very complex which is required to satisfy the growing demand of end-users as well as to optimize the profitability of companies.
+Products can begin their lives in one part of the world, travel miles to take shape in another before getting sold in another continent to the end-user.
+The significant cross border trade of tobacco and related products is supported by the several actors involved in the complex processes of the supply chain, logistics, and distribution.
+The global nature of tobacco supply chains also makes them more vulnerable to several criminal activities for e.g. thefts, illicit trade etc. Criminals involved in such activities can infiltrate the weakest point in the supply chain and try to replace legitimate ingredients or finished products with fakes and forges, at the expense of consumers, suppliers, and manufacturers.
 Knowing that tobacco products are a lucrative target of criminal activities due to their high value.
 It is therefore vital to have a monitoring system in place to preserve the integrity of this complex and globalized supply chain.

 Why do manufacturers of tobacco products need to have a cargo monitoring/ traceability service in place?

 1. Tobacco traceability is essential to combat the rising illicit trade of tobacco products